Nuclear-Verification-and-Disarmament/bicyclus/examples/README.md

 ![Plot of the posterior feed assay probability density](plots/plot_merge_density.png) Note how the prior density (uniform on 0.0065 to 0.01) got restricted to a much narrower distribution located between approximately 0.0067 to 0.0076.
-As we have not fixed a seed, this distribution might look slightly different than yours.
+As we have fixed the seed, you should be able to reproduce this distribution exactly [^2].

 [^1]: Please note that you may need to install `bicyclus` using the `[plotting]` option to ensure that all dependencies are available.

+[^2]: Please note that we have not yet been able to test the software on different OS or different machines.
+We _think_ this does not influence reproducibility but we cannot guarantee it.